DXXNS/Muck-Internal/README.md

 # Muck CheatMenu

 ![Working](https://img.shields.io/badge/Status-Working-brightgreen)

-This Cheat is a Muck cheat menu coded in C# that allows you to:
+This CheatMenu is a Muck cheat menu coded in C# that provides the following features:
 - Spawn Items
 - God Mode
-- Inf Stamina
+- Infinite Stamina
-- Inf Food
+- Infinite Food
 - Break Some/All
 - Kill Some/All